wikimedia/mediawiki-services-wikispeech-pronlex/install/developer/README.md

 ## III.
 Start the lexicon server

-The server should be started using this script
+The server is started using this script

 `developer$ sh start_server.sh <APPDIR>`